How to Photograph Lightning (2024)

 If you want to take the guess work out of photographing lightning, then a Smart Camera Trigger will automatically take a photo as soon as any lightning strike occurs.
 This also allows you to seek shelter while letting your camera continue to fire.
 Of course, you won’t have the same control over composition if you leave the camera to do the work all on its own, but owning a Smart Trigger can be very useful to those who want to photograph lightning regularly.

-Normally in photography, we tend to feature more land than sky, but when photographing lightning, it’s best to include as much sky as possible.
-After all, we never know where the lightning is going to strike, and we can always do some cropping in post-production.
+Normally in photography, you tend to feature more land than sky, but when photographing lightning, it’s best to include as much sky as possible.
+After all, you never know where the lightning is going to strike, and you can always do some cropping in post-production.

 Make sure that you set focus before you begin, as the last thing you want is the camera calculating distance in that precious millisecond when the perfect lightning bolt strikes.